 1. You’re Feeling Overwhelmed

-Approximately two-thirds of workers report feeling overwhelmed from time to time.
-Often, workloads start off relatively light.
+Approximately two-thirds of workers report feeling overwhelmed from time to time due to workplace dilemmas.
+Often, workloads start off relatively lightly.
 But they can rise over time to the point where they’re unsustainable.
 Just thinking about how much work you need to get done can hamper sleep routines and leave you feeling burned out.
 If you’re finding yourself not able to sleep or your heart racing in the morning, it’s time to act.

 First stop, speak to your manager.
 Don’t just go ranting and raving.
 It’s unlikely that they know the precise predicament in which you find yourself.
 Most of the time, they’ll be genuinely unaware of the way in which you’ve been struggling.